Module: Content modeling guide

 The second image shows the power of a content type.
 The Article content type serves as a blueprint for all items built on it.
 Editors use the content type to create individual article items and input data into a predefined structure.

-Content type’s structure ensures that editors input all the required data relevant to the article into objects of the same structure.
+The content type’s structure ensures that editors enter all required data relevant to the article into objects of the same structure.
 Depending on their marketing goals, editors can then use Page Builder to adjust what each article looks like or what other data the page contains when they display the articles on the website.
 You can find more about modeling presentation components in a dedicated series of guides.

 Summary

-You’ve learned about the role of content types in your digital marketing content.
+You learned about the role of content types in your digital marketing content.
 You know that content types serve as blueprints that define the structure and format of data.
-When editors work with these formally defined objects, they ensure their content is consistent and allows for customization through tools like the Page Builder.
-You also learned about the Kbank demo site we use to explain the best practices and showcase different approaches to modeling.
+When editors work with these formally defined objects, they ensure their content is consistent and allows for customization through tools, such as the Page Builder.
+You also learned about the Kbank demo site we use to explain best practices and showcase different modeling approaches.